Talk to a lawyer

 • Alternate housing or shelter

-• One-time financial grants or monthly annuity payments
+• One-time grants or monthly annuity payments

 • Job opportunities in the project or government sector

-These are enforceable entitlements under the Act—ensure you claim them.
+These are enforceable entitlements under the Act — ensure you claim them.

 6. Engage a Land Acquisition Lawyer

-A legal expert with experience in land acquisition cases can help you:
+A legal expert can help you:

-• File objections, claims, and appeals within statutory deadlines.
+• File objections, claims, and appeals within statutory deadlines

-• Represent your case before the District Court or LA&R Authority.
+• Represent your case before the District Court or LA&R Authority

-• Negotiate fair settlements or challenge procedural lapses.
+• Negotiate fair settlements or challenge procedural lapses

 7. Form a Collective with Other Landowners

-• File joint objections or court references,
+• File joint objections or court references

-• Demand better rates collectively, or
+• Demand better rates collectively

-• Pursue political or administrative remedies,
+• Pursue political or administrative remedies together

-authorities are more likely to respond constructively.
+Authorities are more likely to respond constructively to collective action.

 8. Maintain a Comprehensive Paper Trail

-Organise and retain every important document and communication, such as:
+Organise and retain key documents such as:

 • Public notices and acquisition notifications